demos-aatmmr/playground/README.md

 # Playground

-This is a test and demo repository.
+This is a test and demo repository for general topics.